 This Board will foster an inclusive culture that sparks community pride, emphasizes kindness and respect and ensures that all students, staff and visitors are valued and supported in safe, secure, orderly and clean appropriately effective facilities.

 This Board will fortify its financial assets through long-term, strategic planning that aims to consistently maximize district improvements while minimizing taxpayer impact.

 The Monticello Central School District seeks the most exceptionally qualified and greater than the average individuals for all of its intra-district teams.

 Equal Opportunity Employer: Monticello Central School District does not discriminate on the basis of age, color, creed, disability, marital status, veteran status, national origin, race, handicap, or sex in the educational programs and activities, including vocational education opportunities, which it operates.
 This policy is in compliance with Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
-Inquiries concerning this policy may be referred to the District’s Title IX coordinator and Section 504 coordinator, Paul Dorward, Assistant Superintendent for School Administration, 60 Jefferson Street, Suite 3, Monticello, New York 12701
+Inquiries concerning this policy may be referred to the District’s Title IX coordinator and Section 504 coordinator, Tanya Duryea, Director of PPS, 39 Breakey Ave., Monticello, New York 12701